 Q: Why don’t I see any beta lessons in my account?

 A: There are two instances in which you would not see any beta lessons.
 First, your district may have asked to be put on a list that automatically opts its teachers out of all pilots/beta trials.
-Second, you may not be teaching any of the units that are currently available in the beta lesson experience.
-This would be the case if you do not have any of the following in your account:
+Second, you may not be teaching the one unit that is currently available in the beta lesson experience.
+If you do not have Rock Transformations in your account, you will not have access to the beta experience.

 Q: How do I re-watch that tutorial video I saw when I first enabled a beta lesson?